bitquery/activecube/README.md

 - **slice** defines which dimensions slices the results
 - **measure** defines what to measure
 - **when** defines which selectors to apply
-- **desc, asc, take, limit** are for ordering and limiting result set
+- **desc, asc, take, skip** are for ordering and limiting result set

+(take and skip have aliases: offset and limit).

 After the query contructed, the following methods can be applied: